 A spokesman for the BBC said it wanted to hear from all the candidates in a single studio debate, but that was "a big logistical challenge" and "might not be possible".

 "It is up to individuals to decide whether to take part," he said.

-"The BNP has demonstrated evidence of electoral support - over a series of different types of elections and by winning representation in the London Assembly in 2008 - for which we will give them proportionate coverage."'Not the issue'
+"The BNP has demonstrated evidence of electoral support - over a series of different types of elections and by winning representation in the London Assembly in 2008 - for which we will give them proportionate coverage."

 Earlier, BNP candidate Mr Cortiglia, who is originally from Uruguay, told the BBC's Daily Politics that immigrants "who are legally entitled to be in this country" were "not the issue" for the British National Party.

 He said illegal immigration and bogus asylum seekers were the party's "bone of contention" - despite its 2010 general election manifesto pledge to campaign against "the immigration invasion of our country".

 Mr Cortiglia also said the BNP "has to change" and "stop talking about 1930s ideas".

 Mr Livingstone has reacted angrily to reports that Mr Cortiglia is planning to give him his second preference vote in the mayoral vote.